Class of 2026

 So let’s zoom out for a moment.

-Over the past month, I’ve spent time at Macquarie University, UNSW and UOW at Careers Adviser briefings.
+Over the past month, I’ve spent time at Macquarie University, UNSW, WSU and UOW at Careers Adviser briefings.
+I also attended the Big Day in IT Tech Conference at UTS.
 The common thread?

 The World Economic Forum highlights five major forces reshaping the workforce: